Dome Zero: Racing

 Following difficulties with road homologation of the Zero, Hayashi decided to develop a race car, the Zero RL.
 This was intended to help publicize road cars and to realize Hayashi and his employees' ambitions of racing at the 24 Hours of Le Mans.
 The 1979 Zero RL was powered by a Cosworth DFV V8 engine with an aluminum twin-tube monocoque chassis.
-The dimensions of the car were unusual for a Le Mans prototype, with a very narrow track (52.7 in) and long body (16.4 ft).
+The dimensions of the car were unusual for a Le Mans prototype, with a very narrow track of 52.7 in and a long body, 16.4 ft.
 It is unclear the degree to which the Zero RL was derived from the road Zero, as chassis, body and engine all substantially differed from the road version.

 The Zero RL first raced at the 1979 6 Hours of Silverstone, driven by Chris Craft and Gordon Spice.
 Although it was third-fastest in practice, the Zero RL finished 12th of 13.
 Two Zero RLs raced at the 1979 24 Hours of Le Mans motor race (#6, driven by Craft/Spice, #7 by Tony Trimmer/Bob Evans) but both failed to finish.
 Dome returned to Le Mans with new versions of the car in subsequent years.
 In the 1980 24 Hours of Le Mans the RL-80 was driven by Craft/Evans and did not finish.
 This was repeated at the 1981 24 Hours of Le Mans with Craft/Evans driving the RL-81 and again failing to finish.
 This ended Dome's racing efforts with the Zero RL, although the company would continue racing with other cars.